hzget/hzget.github.io/math/zero/equation.md

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-# equations and zero
+# Equations and Zero

-Zero is a special object and it helps a lot when we exploit properties of some concept.
+Zero is a special object and it helps a lot when we exploit properties of many concepts.

 Suppose a = b, we have a - b = 0.
 To prove something with the equation, we can start from `0 = a - b`.
-It works in the same way for the case of inequation.

 ## Example 1